 The majority of third-party companies allow you to choose your own repair shop, and they handle the claims process directly.
 This setup provides flexibility and makes it easy to get repairs, even while traveling.

-As you look for the best place to buy a Chevy extended warranty, consider CARCHEX, our top choices for third-party coverage.
+As you look for the best place to buy a Chevy extended warranty, consider Endurance, our top choice for third-party coverage.

 We think the answer is clear, but ultimately the decision is up to you.
 Once you receive quotes from any of the providers above, you can make a decision about whether to purchase a Chevrolet extended warranty.
 Compare the cost of a monthly payment with potential future repairs, and make sure that any plan you choose provides the right amount of coverage for you.